-6.6 Mineral Resource Estimates - February 2012 to January 2015 validated results of Coastal Gold drilling programs completed between 2010 and the end of 2011.
+6.6 Mineral Resource Estimates - February 2012 to January 2015

-Four NI 43-101 compliant mineral resource estimates for the Hope Brook deposit have been al. (2012b) and was based on validated results of historical drilling programs plus validated results of Coastal Gold drilling programs completed between 2010 and the end of July 2012.
-The third estimate had an effective date of December 4th, 2013, was described by Desautels et al. (2014), and was based on validated results of historical drilling programs plus validated results of Coastal

-Desautels et al. (2012a), and was based on validated results of historical drilling programs plus included an initial estimate of tailings deposit mineral resources.
+Four NI 43-101 compliant mineral resource estimates for the Hope Brook deposit have been reported prior to the current estimate.
+The first three were prepared for Coastal Gold by AGP and Mercator.
+The first estimate had an effective date of February 14th, 2012, was described by Desautels et al. (2012a), and was based on validated results of historical drilling programs plus validated results of Coastal Gold drilling programs completed between 2010 and the end of 2011.
+The second estimate had an effective date of October 1st, 2012, was described by Desautels et al. (2012b) and was based on validated results of historical drilling programs plus validated results of Coastal Gold drilling programs completed between 2010 and the end of July 2012.
+The third estimate had an effective date of December 4th, 2013, was described by Desautels et al. (2014), and was based on validated results of historical drilling programs plus validated results of Coastal Gold drilling programs completed between 2010 and the end of August 2013.
+This estimate also included an initial estimate of tailings deposit mineral resources.
 The fourth estimate was prepared by Mercator and had an effective date of January 12th, 2015.
 It was based on all validated drilling results available to that date.
 No new core drilling results were included in this estimate, but upgrading of various modeling parameters and elimination of assessment of open pit mining opportunities distinguish this resource model from those previously disclosed.

-The second estimate had an effective date of October 1st, 2012, was described by Desautels et reviewed by Mercator and made current with respect to First Mining through filing of a new mineral resource estimate NI 43-101 technical report in December of 2015.
-This mineral resource estimate was current with respect to First Mining at the April 5th, 2021 effective date of the Earn-
+The January 12th, 2015 mineral resource estimate prepared for Coastal Gold was subsequently reviewed by Mercator and made current with respect to First Mining through filing of a new mineral resource estimate NI 43-101 technical report in December of 2015.
+This mineral resource estimate was current with respect to First Mining at the April 5th, 2021 effective date of the Earn-In Agreement between Big Ridge and First Mining.